 Glycogen depletion and the dreaded “hitting the wall”

 For most, glycogen will be depleted after a 90-120 minutes effort.
 Once stores are worn-out…so are we!
 We may start to feel fatigued, sluggish and our training intensity won’t be maintained.
-In more developed stages we hit the infamous ‘hitting the wall’, where we simply can’t go on further - we’ve hit a hypothetical wall!
+In more developed stages we hit the infamous ‘hitting the wall’, where our body has to slow down as it turns fat to fuel instead - we’ve hit a hypothetical wall!
 This can be a real issue for long-distance runners, but fortunately totally manageable through diet.

 For shorter adidas Runners run, and with carb-rich foods a part of our diet, we don’t have to be concerned about glycogen department.
 However it’s an important concept to keep tucked away, especially if we chose to venture into longer, marathon type running for exercise over 90 minutes (3).